SmarterApp/RDW_Ingest/CONTRIBUTING.md

 The ingest applications rely on a centralized configuration server that pulls property files from a git repo.
 Every application therefore has two property files: the embedded application.yml file and the config-repo application.yml file (of course properties may be put in separate yml files, there will be two instances of each).
-Properties fall into three broad categories: code-like, configuration, and secrets.
-Code-like properties should be specified only in the embedded file.
-Configuration properties should have a reasonable (developer) default in the embedded file and profile-specific variations in the config-repo file.
-Secrets should be specified only in the config-repo file, and they should be encrypted using the config server.
+Properties fall into three broad categories:
+* Code-like properties should be specified only in the embedded file.
+Examples: jaxb settings, local cache settings.
+* Configuration properties should have a reasonable default in the embedded file and profile-specific variations in the config-repo file.
+These are properties that vary depending on the environment and profile, for example: host names for external services.
+* Secrets should be specified only in the config-repo file, and they should be encrypted using the config server.

 ### Version Control Conventions
 Repo: https://github.com/SmarterApp/RDW_Ingest